josejuan/jj-yesod-translatable/README.md

       <li>^{translate' "Greetings" "Hi"}

 Now, when *"editing mode"* will be activated (and user will be granted) these texts will be translated (and editable) at client runtime.

+You can use `translate'` if you are want to allow edit these texts here.

+###Editing mode

+I'm sleeping now, be patient please...

 #Work in progress